-The company's executive office is located in Vancouver, Canada.
+The company's executive office is located in Vancouver, Canada while its Ecuador operations are run from its subsidiary office located in Quito, Ecuador.
 With the exception of short-term operational requirements for the subsidiaries, funds have been maintained and controlled in Vancouver, both in Canadian and U.S. dollars.
 In addition to its core staff, the company engages consultants as necessary, to provide geological, mine development and preconstruction consulting, design and other services.
 Overhead costs and efficiencies in Ecuador continue to compare favourably with other South American exploration areas.